Software Environment¶

 Incorporate proprietary packages, code, or configurations

-- Update the software environment at your own pace, allowing users to choose:
+- Version control your software environment at your own pace, allowing users to choose:

 “stable” releases, named with release date.
 This enables your users to adhere to a specific environment and avoid disruptions due to software updates.